-The following table details the Group's sensitivity to a 5% (2020: 5%) increase and decrease in the functional currencies of the relevant group entities against the relevant foreign currency monetary assets and liabilities.
+The following table details the Group's sensitivity to a 5% (2022: 5%) increase and decrease in the functional currencies of the relevant group entities against the relevant foreign currency monetary assets and liabilities.
 No sensitivity analysis is presented for HKD against USD as HKD is pegged to USD.
-5% (2020: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2020: 5%) change in foreign currency rates.
-A negative/(positive) number below indicates an increase/(a decrease) in loss before tax for the year where the functional currency of the relevant group entity strengthen 5% (2020: 5%) against the relevant foreign currency.
-For a 5% (2020: 5%) weakening of the functional currency of the relevant group entity against the relevant foreign currency, there would be an equal and opposite impact on loss before tax for the year.
+5% (2022: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2022: 5%) change in foreign currency rates.
+A negative/(positive) number below indicates an increase/(a decrease) in loss before tax for the year where the functional currency.
+For a 5% (2022: 5%) weakening of the functional currency of the relevant foreign currency, there would be an equal and opposite impact on loss before tax for the year.

 Monetary assets and liabilities

-2021 2020
+2023 2022

 HK\$'000 HK\$'000

-RMB impact 7 27
+RMB impact 6 6

-US\$ impact 99 1,297
+US\$ impact 642 1,141